-All the talk about bears in Yosemite isn't just a lot of fuss over nothing.
-A hungry bear can tear your car door off in minutes if they think there's food inside.
-To keep your stuff safe, check these tips for bears at Yosemite.
+All the talk about bears at Yosemite isn't just a lot of fuss over nothing.
+A hungry bear can tear your car door off in minutes if it thinks there's food inside.
+Follow safety rules to the letter.

 Don’t Go Hungry

-Yosemite Valley restaurants close fairly early and only larger groups can make advance reservations.
+Yosemite Valley restaurants close fairly early, and only larger groups can make advance reservations.
 Check their closing times at the beginning of your visit and try to arrive at least an hour before closing time to be sure you get in.
-Reserve ahead for Sunday brunch at the Ahwahnee (now called the Majestic Yosemite Hotel), especially during summer, holiday weekends and school breaks.
+Reserve ahead for Sunday brunch at the Majestic Yosemite Hotel, especially during summer, holiday weekends, and school breaks.

 Days Are Shorter Than You Think

 Days at Yosemite aren’t quite as long as the official sunrise and sunset times may lead you to believe.
 Because of high mountains on its west side, the Yosemite Valley falls into shadows about two hours before the sun sets.
 Light will linger, but it starts getting cooler, and things start winding down as soon as the sun’s last warm rays are gone.

 The Yosemite National Park entry fee is charged per vehicle and is good for seven days.
 If your vacation plans include more than two national parks in a year, ask for an annual pass.
-During National Parks Week (held in April), entry fees are waived in more than 100 parks nationwide, including Yosemite National Park.
-Get more information at the National Parks Week website.
+During National Parks Week in April, entry fees are waived in more than 100 parks nationwide, including Yosemite National Park.
 Entry is also free on selected other days that vary by year.

-Find someone aged 62 or older to take along.
+You'll get in cheaper if someone 62 or older is with you.
 They can get a one-year pass for a lower price than one regular admission.

 Traveling With Your Pet

-It may be best to leave Bowser home.
-The park has so many restrictions that having one along could hamper your ability to enjoy the place.
-A full list is at the National Park website.
+It might be best to leave Bowser home.
+The park has so many restrictions that having a pet along could hamper your ability to enjoy the place.